 The Value of Water

-Centrally located, the new headquarters will make it easier for DC Water to interact with customers and educate the public about DC Water's mission in support of every living organism.
+Centrally located, the new headquarters makes it easier for DC Water to interact with customers and educate the public about DC Water's mission in support of every living organism.
 The Authority distributes safe and clean drinking water.
 It also treats and recovers valuable resources through wastewater collection and treatment, and leverages anaerobic digestion to create clean energy.